jvmdan/bartender.ai/README.md

 ## Technology Stack

 This application is built upon Java 17 & Jakarta EE.
-Spring has been chosen as the Inversion of Control (IoC) container, and WebFlux provides a RESTful API.
-The underlying database is currently H2.
+Spring has been chosen as the Inversion of Control (IoC) container, and Spring WebFlux provides a reactive RESTful API with an embedded Netty server.

+Spring has been chosen as the dependency injection (DI) framework.
+Some might consider this to be heavyweight in comparison to other third-party DI frameworks (such as Dagger or Ajave).
+Whilst I would be inclined to agree, the intention of this project is to be fun & easy to work on.
+Some performance tweaks have been applied to improve efficiency where possible.

 ## Upcoming Changes